chaobin/chaobin.github.io/_posts/2016-03-13-logistic-regression-on-income-prediction.md

 Having defined the discriminant function that will output the probability P(C|x), we are now motivated to find a cost function that can be used to quantitize the quality of the prediction.
-In the linear regression model, we used the Least Square Error to do that.
+In the linear regression model, we used the MSE to do that.
 Bear in mind that in classification problem, the data is labelled.
 For a two class problem, *x* in the training set is either labelled *1* denoting one class, or *0* denoting the other.
 Since the model outputs a probability P(C|x), it is natural to think of a **likelihood function**:

 {% raw %}